-For the three-year reporting period ending June 30, 2013, the State of Georgia had approximately 2,419 active public water systems serving a population over 8.4 million people.
-Based on the latest census figures, this means 87% of the citizens get their drinking water from one of the regulated public water systems in the State.
+For the three-year reporting period ending June 30, 2016, the State of Georgia had 2,458 active public water systems served a population over 10.3 million people.
+Based on the 2016 census figures, this means 83% of the citizens got their drinking water from one of the regulated public water systems in the State.
 The rest obtain water from their privately owned water sources.

-Specifically, there are 109 water production systems that use surface water or Groundwater Under the Direct Influence (GWUDI) of surface water as their sources of water supply.
-After these systems treat the water, they distribute it directly to their own customers and also sell it to an additional 126 other communities for distribution.
-The other 2,184 water systems mainly use groundwater sources (wells and springs) as their water supplies.
+Specifically, there were 107 community and non-transient non-community water production systems that use surface water or Groundwater Under the Direct Influence (GWUDI) of surface water as their sources of water supply.
+After these systems treat the water, they distribute it directly to their own customers and also sell it to an additional 120 other communities for distribution.
+The other 2,231 water systems mainly used groundwater sources (wells and springs) as their water supplies.

-Source Type Number of Systems Cumulative Population Served

-Ground Water Under Influence 3 97,129

-Purchased Ground Water Under Influence 1 13,260

-Ground Water 1,543 1,650,274

-Purchased Ground Water 8 5,964

-Surface Water 102 5,043,757

-Purchased Surface Water 119 1,620,613

-TOTAL 1,776 8,430,997
+Cumulative Number of Source Type Population Served Systems 97.129 Ground Water Under Influence 13.260 1 Purchased Ground Water Under Influence 1,651,689 1,558 Ground Water 8 5,964 Purchased Ground Water 102 5,043,757 Surface Water 1,620,613 119 Purchased Surface Water 1791 8,432,412 TOTAL